UK immigration from 1 January 2021

 Visiting the UK

-There are no substantial changes to the visitor rules.
+There are some minor changes to the visitor rules.

 Visitors are able to come to the UK for up to 180 days at any one time to undertake a wide range of permitted activities.
 For example, visitors can attend conferences and meetings, attend interviews, gather information for their work overseas, give and receive training in most circumstances.